What is a Reed Switch?

 A reed switch is an electrical switch operated by an applied magnetic field.
 It consists of a pair of contacts on ferrous metal reeds in a hermetically sealed glass envelope.

-A reed sensor is a reed switch with a wire welded to each end and then encapsulated inside a plastic cylinder.
-Lightdream’s reed sensors’ contacts are normally open and closed when a magnet is present.
-As the magnet is pulled away the reed sensor the contacts open.
+A reed sensor is a reed switch with a wire soldered to each end and then encapsulated inside a plastic enclosure.
+Lightdream’s reed sensors’ contacts are normally open and close when a magnet is present.
+As the magnet is pulled away the reed sensor switch open.

 What is a Controller?